kudulab/dojo/image_scripts/README.md

 ./tasks e2e
 ```

-Tests run by `./tasks test_configs` do not use the images's entrypoints directly, but instead they test
+Tests run by `./tasks test_scripts` do not use the images's entrypoints directly, but instead they test
  each script separately.

 Tests run by `./tasks e2e` use the images' entrypoints directly.
 They test end user cases.
 They verify that